Above: Bombus pascuorum on Bee Balm (Bergamot)

 They have their fair share of natural predators too, but without a doubt, human activity is the biggest cause of problems faced by this important little pollinator.

-But we do know they are perfectly designed for plant pollination.
+Although we have much to learn about bee pollination, we do know that bumblebees are perfectly designed for this task!
 As their furry, fat bodies enter flowers, much pollen is caught on their fluffy coats, and so is easily transferred from the male anthers of a flower, on to the female part of a flower, known as the stigma.

 Different species have different tongue lengths too, resulting in varied foraging preferences.
 All this means that some species are better adapted to pollinate certain plants than others.